-He began with a small number, but throughout his live his house would become home to about 40 guinea pigs which were all lovingly cared for.
+He began with a small number of guinea pigs, but throughout his life his house would adopt a herd of approximately 40 guinea pigs who were all lovingly cared for.

 This new life situation taught him a great deal about these remarkable and very literally cuddly creatures.

-Caring so much for his little fur balls, Peter Gurney took his guinea pigs to the vet for their medical problems as any responsible pet caregiver should.
+Caring so much for his little furballs, he took his guinea pigs to the vet for their medical problems as any responsible pet caregiver should.